pvcraven/web-development-class/source/semester_1/assignments/02_dvcs/dvcs.rst

 .. image:: new_file_check_in.png

-2. You should have a proper directory layout.
-(See :ref:`sample-directory-structure`.)
-3. At least one image should be added and used in your project.
-4. One person, and one person only, should :ref:`initialize-repository`.
-5. That person should :ref:`create-project-in-github`.
-6. Then :ref:`first-push`.
-7. The OTHER people in your project need :ref:`clone-repository`.
 8. Each person should make at least two revisions to his/her own files.
-   Add, commit, and upload the files as shown in :ref:`commit-and-upload`.
+   Pull, add, commit, and upload the files as shown in :ref:`commit-and-upload`.
    Here's an example of a revision.
 Red text was removed, green text was added.

 .. image:: revision.png

 9. Each commit should have a descriptive comment.
+10. :ref:`cant-push` - You probably need to merge in your with someone else's changes.

-10. Each person should do a "merge" where files have changed on the server, but in different spots.
+11. Each person should do a "merge" where files have changed on the server, but in different spots.
 For example, in the image below both Paul and Daniel made changes based on the copy that was checked in with "Progress with buffered draw commands."
 The work was merged by Paul with "Merge branch" check-in.